wilsonmar/wilsonmar.github.io/_posts/2017-04-23-package-managers.md

 ## APT

-1. API comes with Debian and Ubuntu operating systems, running as `/etc/apt/aptdaemon/`.
+1. API comes with Debian and Ubuntu operating systems, running from:

+   `/etc/apt/aptdaemon/`

-   The DPKG database is located by default at:<br />
+   The program references the DPKG database located by default at:<br />
    <strong>/var/lib/dpkg</strong>

+   <a target="_blank" href="https://en.wikipedia.org/wiki/Dpkg">DPKG</a>

-   To see information about itself:
+1. To see information about itself:

+   <pre><strong>dpkg --get-selections | grep -w install
+   </strong></pre>

 2. To search debs available locally: